top of page

 1931-2020

-We have lost a very important and beloved person in our Rag Rug weaving community.
+In 2020 we lost a very important and beloved person in our Rag Rug weaving community.
 If you have subscribed to The Weaver’s Friend for any period of time you have interacted with Janet in some way.
 Her knowledge of looms, rag rugs, enthusiasm, and willingness to share and mentor anyone who gave a call will be greatly missed.
 She taught weaving patiently, she researched looms diligently.
 She was a master at networking and often managed to get many subscribers in touch with each other if they were trying to solve the same problem.
 Through her research, she assembled the Loom Manual Library, which is of immeasurable value to all of the rag rug weavers using historical looms.

 Janet Katharine Meany